Supply Chain Management

 Survey Using the Sustainability Procurement Questionnaire

 DISCO conducts a survey of its major suppliers using the Sustainability Procurement Questionnaire to ascertain the status of suppliers' compliance with the Sustainability Procurement Policy.
-The questionnaire consists of questions in the five areas of labor, health and safety, environment, ethics, and management system.

 Sample Questions